Hemal80/simple-blogging/README.md

-# simple-blogging
+# Like to read
-A simple blogging website make by me and everyone.
+A simple blogging website made by me and everyone else.
 <br>
 Let's build a world where we can find content 😁
 <br>
 Just kidding.
-Enjoy this tamplate if you like.
+Enjoy this template if you like.